jnbdz/forensic-imaging-quickstarts/Linux/README.md

 - You can also get information about a devices associated files/paths: `udevadm info /dev/<device>`

 ## `udevadm`
-For monitoring devices being removed and added: `udevadm monitor`
+- For monitoring devices being removed and added: `udevadm monitor`
+- Get the list of the associated files and paths for attached devices: `udevadm info /dev/sdf`

 ## Resources
 - [`/dev`](https://tldp.org/LDP/abs/html/devref1.html)